SPAAM-community/AMDirT/docs/source/how_to/convert.md

 ## How

-The following description assumes that you have already have a AncientMetagenomeDir **samples** table that has been filtered to the samples you wish to run through a given pipeline(s).
+The following description assumes that you have already have an AncientMetagenomeDir **samples** table that has been filtered to the samples you wish to run through a given pipeline(s).

 > ⚠️ _The header, and present columns etc. should match exactly that on AncientMetagenomeDir, only rows may be removed._